-Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSP or annual update was submitted?
+Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSF or annual update was submitted?
+Yes No Has the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last CVSP?
+Yes No

-○ Yes ○ No